 If a prospective student does not hold a bachelor’s degree or its equivalent from an accredited institution of higher education and there are compelling reasons to consider the applicant for...

-Students who are not seeking a degree or are uncertain which degree or certificate to pursue, may be admitted as special students.
-Special students are allowed to take a limited number of courses...
+Students who are not seeking a degree or are uncertain which degree or certificate to pursue, may be admitted as Students at Large.
+These students are allowed to take a limited number of courses for...

 Students seeking to transfer from another theological seminary are required to present a statement of good standing from all seminaries attended prior to applying to McCormick along with the...

 The Seminary does not prescribe a specific pre-theological course.
 It is expected that previous education and experience have prepared the applicant in oral and written communication skills, to think...